-An enhanced check also includes a barred list check.
-The Disclosure and Barring Service keeps two barred lists, one listing people who are unsuitable for working with children and one listing people who are unsuitable for working with vulnerable adults.
+Some old and minor convictions and non-court disposals on a criminal record may be filtered.
+Fixed penalty tickets or parking fines will not be included in an enhanced check.
+The Disclosure and Barring Service maintains to barred lists, people who are unsuitable for working with children and people who are unsuitable for working with vulnerable adults.
 People on these lists are barred from regulated activity with children and vulnerable adults.
 It is a criminal offence for someone on these lists to work or apply to work in regulated activity.
-Completion of the Disclosure Certificate Application form will be taken as consent to a check of the barred list.
+NIMDTA will only seek Disclosure Information after a candidate has accepted a provisional offer of employment.